IEA (2019), "Tracking Transport", IEA, Paris https://www.iea.org/reports/tracking-transport-2019

 Although biofuel production in Brazil and India is expected to expand, growth must accelerate further yet to achieve the SDS volume for 2030.

-Brazil reached record ethanol and biodiesel production levels in 2018.
-Continued output growth is anticipated owing to improved production economics and the supportive environment for capacity investment that the Renovabio policy will create after its introduction in 2020.
-Brazil has also announced plans to progressively scale up its biodiesel mandate from 10% to 15%.
+Brazil reached record ethanol and biodiesel production levels in 2019.
+Continued output growth is anticipated owing to improved production economics and the supportive environment for capacity investment that the new Renovabio policy will create.
+Brazil has also announced plans to progressively scale up its biodiesel mandate from 11% to 15%.

 In India, accelerated ethanol production is needed to meet the SDS level by 2030.
 India’s 2018 biofuels policy widened the permitted feedstock base for ethanol and introduced subsidies to expand production capacity, establishing the foundations for ethanol output growth.

 China and ASEAN countries also exhibit production growth, which if sustained would deliver the 2030 biofuel volumes required by the SDS.
-China plans to roll out blends of 10% ethanol in gasoline nationwide; expansion from 11 to 15 provinces is under way and significant new ethanol capacity is in development.
+China plans to roll out blends of 10% ethanol in gasoline from 11 to 15 provinces and new ethanol capacity is in development.

 Given rapidly increasing transport fuel demand, policy support for transport biofuels in ASEAN countries is robust because domestic biofuel consumption is a means to raise energy security while ensuring demand for strategically important agricultural commodities.